- All About Sleep

 How do you get kids to bed through the cries, screams, avoidance tactics, and pleas?
 What if you're awakened in the middle of the night?
 And how much sleep do kids need?

-A good nap can keep kids from becoming overtired, a state that not only takes a toll on their moods but may also make it harder for them to fall asleep at night.
+A good nap can keep kids from becoming overtired, a state that not only takes a toll on their moods but might make it harder for them to fall asleep at night.

 - Night Terrors